They say that you can’t step in the same river twice.

 Even so many hours later, words to express my grief and anguish simply refused to come.
 But even though words have been said so many times before, my grief and anguish are uniquely my own, never said before, and never to be said again the same way.
 I let them fill me and consume me, reducing my voice to a wordless trembling sob, as I captured this performance for an audience of none.
 Or, so I dimly hoped, one who was listening from the other side.

+But in my head, I was beginning to see that it’s right.
 You can’t step in the same river twice.
 But you can carve the path where the river flows.
 And by so doing, although you will never change the past, you will change how the past changes your present and your future.

 Chapter 2: Shine